Grants and Charitable Contributions

 - The demonstrated scientific and clinical need for the program;

 - The grant requestor's history, and whether prior educational activities appeared to be conducted in an independent and unbiased manner and not influenced by support from industry sponsors.

 A charitable contribution includes cash or product donations.
 A cash charitable contribution is a financial donation that is philanthropic in nature and provided to a non-profit organization to support a specific community-based (or regional/national) program, project or event.
 A product donation is provided through specific product-giving programs to non-government organizations generally responding to disasters, medical relief efforts or basic healthcare needs in under-served communities.
-All requests for charitable contributions are reviewed by a multidisciplinary committee, which may include Medical Affairs, Healthcare Compliance, Public Affairs, Human Resources and Legal, as necessary.
+Requests for charitable contributions are evaluated through a formal review process which may include a multidisciplinary committee comprised of Medical Affairs, Healthcare Compliance, Public Affairs, Finance and Legal, as necessary.
 Recipients must be tax-exempt organizations with an appropriate federal tax-exempt status.
 Requests should include the organization's mission statement, IRS tax status, project/event description, description of how the funds will be used, project budget (if applicable) and annual operating budget (if applicable).
 The following types of requests are generally not eligible for charitable contributions:

 - Requests from organizations that do not have a valid federal tax-exempt status

 - Direct contributions to individuals or physician practices